Is RB Leipzig's Yussuf Poulsen the Bundesliga's most underrated player?

 Poulsen: Leipzig’s irreplaceable Danish dynamo

-Yussuf Poulsen has been at Leipzig since they were in the German third tier – and eight years later the Dane is still going strong.
+Yussuf Poulsen has been at Leipzig since they were in the German third tier – and nine years later the Dane is still going strong.

 Poulsen: the rise of Leipzig's battering ram striker